-I had some time on my hands today so I made a new cake.
+I had some time on my hands today so I made a Coconut Pastry Cream Boston Cream Pie.
 It’s like a Boston Cream Pie, but the filling is made with coconut milk and the cake is a soft chocolate sponge cake.
 If you try it, let me know.
 The recipe is so long that I almost feel guilty posting it.

 Coconut-Cream Double Chocolate Boston Cream Pie

 Coconut Pastry Cream:

 5 egg yolks

 1/4 cup heavy cream (60 ml)

 Chocolate Sponge Cake:

 1/3 cup unsweetened natural cocoa powder plus extra for dusting (30 grams)